bbauska/ibm-intermediate-web-dev/README.md

 requires more configuration than other frameworks, making it less flexible.
 In the case of Mocha, if you cannot afford flexibility, you must explicitly select an assertion library.
 Mocha snapshot testing can be challenging.
-To do it correctly, you\'ll need to use the chai-jest-snapshot library.
+To do it correctly, you&apos;ll need to use the chai-jest-snapshot library.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->